Air Florida Commuter

-Air Florida Commuter was the regional feeder network for Air Florida.
+Air Florida Commuter was the brand for regional Air Florida feeder network.

 History

-The airline was established by Air Florida to "feed" the latter from various communities.
-By September 1981, the airline was one of the fastest growing airlines in the United States.
-By October 1981, the airline linked 13 cities with Air Florida's 43 airport stops, linking all airports into one operation.
+The brand was established by Air Florida to "feed" the main network from various communities.
+By September 1981, the airline was one of the fastest growing airlines conglomerate in the United States.
+By October 1981, the network linked 13 cities with Air Florida's 43 airport stops, linking all airports into one operation.
 In June 1982, Slocum Airlines was integrated into the Air Florida Commuter system.

 Fleet

 The Air Florida Commuter fleet consisted of the following aircraft models and quantities: